Submitty/submitty.github.io/_docs/developer/project_ideas.md

    Once a potential vulnerability is found, the system must be promptly patched and documented to prevent future problems.

+   _Expected Outcomes_: Security risk assessment, indentification and repair of specific security vulnerabilities, expansion and creation of continuous integration tools to prevent introduction of new vulnerabilities.

-   _Skills & Experience Required: Computer security coursework and/or practical
+   _Skills & Experience Required_: Computer security coursework and/or practical
-   experience searching for system vulnerabilities._
+   experience searching for system vulnerabilities.

    _Possible Mentors_: Jasmine Plum, Matthew Peveler, and other active developers